 Once beginner readers begin to read a text, even the simplest kind, they will encounter common words with complex spellings they have not yet learned.
 For example, in the word ‘was’: the ‘a’ sounds /o/ and the ‘s’ sounds /z/.
 Beginner readers may find it difficult to decode using the limited phonic knowledge they have learned.
 So this is a ‘tricky word’.
 As the reader learns the phonic code and develops good decoding skills, more and more words are no longer ‘tricky’.

 ‘Tricky words’ are sometimes called ‘key words’ or ‘phonically irregular high-frequency words’.
+They are now also called ‘common exception words’.
 They used to be called ‘sight words’ but this term is no longer used in synthetic phonics.

 How should we teach ‘tricky words’?